-Employers should know the difference between 1099 vs. W-2.
-Here’s why.
-In recent years, there has been an increase in businesses classifying workers as independent contractors rather than employees.
-While there are several differences between these two types of workers, the biggest (and most important to you as an employer) is the requirement to deduct the various payroll taxes from each W-2 employee’s paycheck, while 1099 independent contractors are responsible for filing and handling all their taxes on their own.
+Employers should know the difference between a 1099 contractor and a W-2 employee, and here’s why it matters.
+In recent years, more businesses have classifed workers as independent contractors.
+There are several differences between these two types of workers, but the most important one for you as an employer is tax withholding.
+You must deduct payroll taxes from every W-2 employee’s paycheck, while 1099 independent contractors are responsible for filing and paying all their own taxes.

 More from our experts